AI Prompts for Sales Teams: Outreach & Proposals

 Will AI make sales too impersonal?

 Only if you let it.
 AI handles the template work; you add the personalization that matters.
 Done right, AI lets you personalize more, not less.
+The caveat is that over-reliance without review leads to generic, detectable output.

 Should I tell prospects I used AI?